The Caribbean is one of the most popular destinations for yacht charters, and it’s easy to see why.

 So this implies that the Charterer is responsible for the vessel’s personnel, fuel, insurance, and necessary repairs and maintenance.
 The Owner will earn a daily, weekly, or monthly stipend (sometimes known as “charter hire”) in return for the vessel’s usage.
 Hence, the charter fees only include the vessel’s rent.

-For a crewed charter
+For a Caribbean crewed yacht charter